RyanVanDijck/Year2_Team_Copy/Final_Report/ProductMarketingPlan.md

 ## Competition

 There a very few tools for sale on the market currently that are classed as 'Student marks analyzer' and, most of these are from free online sources such as git hub, however there are a larger amount of competitors in the 'Gradebook Software' category.
+We feel that although software such as excel can perform a similar function, our software is much more appropirate for the specific purpose of measuring attainment in schools and university.

 ### Competitors